TheTinHat/Waterlock/README.md

 # Waterlock

 Waterlock is a Python script meant for incrementally transferring data between three folder locations in two separate stages.
 It performs hash verification and persistently tracks data transfer progress using SQLite.
+You can learn more about it in [this blog post](https://swanlund.space/waterlock)

 *Waterlock is under rapid development.
 This means that newer versions of the script will likely not be compatible with existing deployments. **Use at your own discretion.**  I am not responsible for any lost data.*